 Predatory lending is any lending practice that imposes unfair or abusive loan terms on a borrower.
 It is also any practice that convinces a borrower to accept unfair terms through deceptive, coercive, exploitative or unscrupulous actions for a loan that a borrower doesn’t need, doesn’t want or can’t afford.

-Over the past several years, predatory lending practices were prevalent in the area of home mortgages.
+Over the past several years, predatory lending practices have been prevalent in the area of home mortgages.
 Since home loans are backed by a borrower’s real property, a predatory lender can profit not only from loan terms stacked in his or her favor, but also from the sale of a foreclosed home, if a borrower defaults.

 While the practices of predatory lenders may not always be illegal, they can leave victims with ruined credit, burdened with unmanageable debt, or homeless.